timurrrr/86buttdrop/README.md

 I can't make any promises about the safety/strength/etc. of this design.
 No crash testing or finite element analysis has been performed for this kit.
 Use at your own risk!**

+That being said, if you get in an accident with this kit installed in the car, I'd really appreciate it if you [share](https://github.com/timurrrr/86buttdrop/issues/new) the resuls with the community, such as whether any parts or hardware fail, if the side airbag deploys, etc.

 ## Support the project

 I've spent over $750 on multiple iterations of prototype parts, and countless hours pulling the seat out,